lonkamikaze/powerdxx/README.md

 In order to make sure that single core loads do not suffer from the use of `powerd` it was designed to use the sum load of all cores as the current load rating.
-A side effect of this is that it causes `powerd` never to clock down on systems with a moderate number of cores.
+A side effect of this is that it causes `powerd` to never clock down on systems with even moderate numbers of cores.
 E.g. on a quad-core system with hyper threading a background load of 12.5% per core suffices to score a 100% load rating.

 The more cores are added, the worse it gets.
 Even on a dual core machine (with HT) having a browser and an e-mail client open, suffices to keep the load rating above 100% for most of the time, even without user activity.
-Thus `powerd` never did its job of saving energy.
+Thus `powerd` never does its job of saving energy, by reducing the clock frequency.

 Advantages of powerd++
 ----------------------